 After the war this system became the New Zealand Broadcasting Service (NZBS) and in 1962 government department status ended with the establishment of the New Zealand Broadcasting Corporation (NZBC).
 During the next thirty years the system was changed numerous times but a public, non-commercial radio service remained as an integral part of the mix.

 The 1995 Broadcasting Act established Radio New Zealand as a stand-alone, Crown-owned entity with major responsibilities being National Radio, Concert FM and Radio New Zealand International.

 Broadcasting 24 hours a day, Radio New Zealand National reaches almost every New Zealander.
 Its programme mix includes news and current affairs, documentaries and features, drama and music.
 At least 33% of the music it broadcasts is New Zealand in origin.

 Talk-orientated programmes make up 60% of air time.
-National is well known for its high profile programmes and personalities including 'Nine to Noon with Kathryn Ryan', 'Saturday Morning with Kim Hill' and 'Sunday Morning with Chris Laidlaw'.
+National is well known for its high profile programmes and personalities including 'Nine to Noon with Kathryn Ryan', 'Saturday Morning with Kim Hill' and 'Afternoons with Jim Mora'.

 Specialist features and documentaries produced exclusively for National focus on the interests of particular groups in the community.

 Drama production includes plays and readings of New Zealand literature.

 Māori programming can be heard across the schedule.

 Radio New Zealand Concert